BL 6-inch gun Mk XIX: United States

 When the United States entered the First World War it had a need for long-range heavy artillery, so guns produced for the US Army were given the designation 6-inch gun M1917.
 In some US sources the Mark XIX designation was also used.
 100 weapons were acquired from the British by the US Army beginning in 1917, along with 50 "gun bodies", presumably as spare barrels.
 Deliveries were not completed until after March 1920.
 The carriage was slightly modified from the British BL 8-inch howitzer carriage Mark VII, and was called the 6-inch gun carriage Mark VIIIA.

 The US Army Ordnance Department's "Handbook of Artillery" of May 1920 stated that:

 "The original British ammunition so closely resembled the American that it was decided to use the [US] regular Mark II high-explosive shell... the propellant charge will consist of a base section and increment section having a total weight of approximately 25 pounds".

-By 1933 the 99 stored weapons with 51 spare tubes had no ammunition available.
+In the interwar period, 6-inch gun regiments were assigned to "Medium & Heavy" field artillery brigades, part of the General Headquarters Reserve.
+Constituted in the Organized Reserve, various limitations meant that the regiments consisted of almost exclusively officers and lacked assigned heavy equipment, with training largely limited to the theoretical.
+By 1933 the 99 stored weapons, with 51 spare tubes, had no ammunition available.
 Although consideration was given to producing 6-inch ammunition or modifying the guns to use standard 155 mm ammunition, no action was taken and the guns remained in storage.